Phoenix951/LabsForOtherUniversity/README.md

 # LabsForBSU
 Some labs by Python

+Files:

-files test1-4.txt need for Slov_mnosh_02.py
+test1-4.txt need for Slov_mnosh_02.py

 Files:

 In test5.txt input data for GUI lab

 In test6.txt output data for GUI lab